Saturday, April 15, 2023

 Those things don’t last but probably shouldn’t.
 The courageous being condemned to grief by their courage.

 Still, listening half-drunk we knew we’d found what Lucy was singing about, what Grant played, and I suppose we knew we'd ruin it.
 But we listened long enough to forget what we feared and let ourselves become what we heard.
-The songs were right.
-Nothing else awaits.

 Friday, April 7, 2023